 Depending on who the covert narcissist is can make it difficult to separate yourself from them.
 However, it can be important to have some distance if the opportunity presents itself.

-For instance, if the narcissist is a work colleague, you could request that you work in a different location from them.
 If the narcissist is a parent who you live with, you could spend the night at a friend’s house for some space.

 If the narcissist is someone who you do not have to see regularly or at all, you can try to limit interactions with them as much as possible or simply cut off all contact in a safe way.